aflowchars/aflowchars-sveltekit/README.md

 You can preview the production build with `pnpm preview`.

+## Deploy

+You can choose several provider to deploy this app, mine is Vercel

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.